lindacom/main-php-website-2021/projects/OOP blog posts MVC/README.md

 File structure
 ===============

-Set up NMP for PHP in visual studio code
-In the directory create a folder for the project and add the following files:
+In the directory add the following files:

 config.php
 index.php